 Both Amblyseius swirskii and Neoseiulus cucumeris are pretty similar at a quick glance; both eat roughly the same number of thrips larvae per day and have similar life cycles, where they differ is how quickly they can reproduce in your crop’s temperature range and under escalating pest pressure.
 For the majority of crops Swirski-Mite (Amblyseius swirskii) out performs Thripex (Neoseiulus cucumeris), as it does better under regular crop temperatures of 22C-35C (72F-95F) and responds quicker to increasing pest pressure by laying more eggs in the crop than cucumeris.
 Some crops (primarily ornamentals) are not conducive to predatory mite reproduction because they lack the type of plant hairs needed for the predator mite to deposit its eggs.
 In these situations, cucumeris may be a better choice as there is no value to Swirski’s higher level of reproduction and cucumeris has a lower cost per mite.
 It is also important to only place one of these predatory mites in your crop at a time, as swirskii and cucumeris are known to predate on each other at the expense of thrips control so mixing these products is not advised.

-When looking into different types of Swirskii or Thripex products it is good to keep in mind that while sachets typically last 3-4 weeks, loose material needs to be re-applied weekly or bi-weekly.
+When looking into different types of Swirski or Thripex products, it is good to keep in mind that while sachets typically last 3-4 weeks, loose material needs to be re-applied weekly or bi-weekly.
 When choosing between products, you should be looking into your climate conditions and what type of crop you are growing.
-Sachets are often the best choice in crops like Cannabis or Houseplants because they are clean, easy to apply and provide the mites buffer against the low humidity climate (<50%) often found in indoor situations.
+Sachets are often the best choice in crops like Cannabis or Houseplants because they are clean, easy to apply and provide the mites buffer against the low humidity climate (less than 50%) often found in indoor situations.
 Loose products are more commonly used in weekly curative ornamental treatments or as a quick boost in crops where sachets are already present.

 Introducing predatory mites into your crop will provide you with long lasting natural thrips control and help decrease the possibility of a large infestation from developing.
 One application of our breeder sachets will give you up to four weeks of control, as the sachets release new predatory mites into your crop every single day.
 Predatory mites are often more effective than pesticide sprays, working actively against thrips larva and eggs you are unable to see, squeezing into small crevices pesticide sprays are unable to reach.
 Sprays also need to be applied multiple times for proper efficacy while predator mites maintain control for long periods.
 With pesticide sprays another issue can occur, pests often develop resistance to sprays, eventually becoming ineffective.
 Changing to biocontrol's is a more natural and safe way to remove unwanted pests from your crop.